-- You learn all the core modules so you develop a strong foundation in law and you can go back to Canada and do a more specific Masters in Law (LLM) or find an articling position in any area of law.
+- You only study the core modules so you develop that crucial foundation and those key skills that you can take back to Canada and do a more specific Masters in Law (LLM) or find an articling position in any area of law.

 - It’s cheaper than staying in Leicester for 3 years because you have one less year to apply for your visa and pay for NHS, one less year of tuition to pay, and one less year of living costs.

 LLB Law – Senior Status (Cons) / LLB Law (Pros)

 - The Senior Status is only two years long so it goes by very quickly, and you might feel like you haven’t fully immersed yourself in the study of law and you’re just dipping your toes in.
 Meanwhile, the LLB is three years long so there’s an overall more relaxed pace.